Dan Brown (blogger): Fuse

 Brown was employed by Fuse, as an interviewer and media personality, appearing regularly on the show Trending 10.

 Personal life

 Dan grew up in a Christian household.
 His mother, Rebecca Zahller Brown, is a pastor with the East Lincoln Christian Church.
 He has two brothers, one older and one younger.
 He was born in Ohio, lived in Lincoln, Nebraska, during his childhood, and graduated from Lincoln East High School.
-He briefly attended the University of Nebraska-Lincoln, but dropped out to primarily focus on his YouTube career, which took off after a tutorial video on how to solve a Rubik's Cube went viral.
+He briefly attended the University of Nebraska–Lincoln but dropped out to primarily focus on his YouTube career, which took off after a tutorial video on how to solve a Rubik's Cube went viral.
 He then moved to San Francisco for Dan 3.0, then New York City for his job at Fuse.
-He currently lives in Pittsburgh.
+He currently lives in Pittsburgh where he has been running a Magic: The Gathering commander league for a little bit over a year at a store named Mimic's Market in Bloomfield as of November 2024.

 Other work

 On January 21, 2010, he appeared on the US version of Who Wants To Be A Millionaire as a contestant and ended up winning $5,000 after incorrectly answering his $10,000 question.
 In 2013, Dan appeared in a documentary called Please Subscribe: A Documentary About YouTubers, which featured Dan and many other YouTubers.
 The film was directed by Dan Dobi and the film premiered for one night only on February 5, 2013.
 The film is now available on iTunes and Netflix.